mgermaine93/go-playground/level-12-exercises/README.md

   - The "godoc" command enables you to read documentation in the terminal.
 - Good documentation consists of good comments.
   7

+* This [link](https://www.geeksforgeeks.org/how-to-create-your-own-package-in-golang/) was extremely helpful in resolving the issues I had with this problem.